MaskedRPGFan/More-Noblestalk/README.md

 ## Optional Files

-Add-ons from optional files section can be used together with main file to let you buy Noblestalk from merchants (1, 2, 3, 4, 5, 10) if you want to have more Noblestalk.
+All add-ons from optional files section are standalone and can be used together with main file. **Merchants** and **Tutorial Chest** add-ons have optional [MCM](https://www.nexusmods.com/baldursgate3/mods/9162) support, so if you have [MCM](https://www.nexusmods.com/baldursgate3/mods/9162) installed, you can use it to add normal or quest [Noblestalk](https://bg3.wiki/wiki/Noblestalk) to your inventory using MCM.
+MCM add-on is included in Tutorial Chest add-on, which is included in Merchants add-on, so pick one.

 Merchants:
 * 💰 Arron in the tiefling camp.